Indonesia national badminton team

 The Indonesia National Badminton Team (Tim Nasional Bulutangkis Indonesia) represents Indonesia in international badminton team competitions and is controlled by the Badminton Association of Indonesia, the governing body for badminton in Indonesia.
-Indonesia is one of the only two countries beside China who has won all badminton discipline in the Olympic Games.
+Indonesia is one of the only two countries beside China who has won all badminton disciplines in the Olympic Games.

 The Indonesian team has not been absent from the Thomas Cup tournament (world men's team championship) since it first entered and won the competition in 1958.
 The Indonesia men's team has participated in Thomas Cup 30 times, won the title 14 times and never failed to qualify for inter-zone competition.
 Indonesia has played in the decisive final tie on 22 occasions and once failed to place among the top four teams in 2012.

 The Indonesia women's team has participated in Uber Cup 27 times, won the title 3 times and once failed to qualify in 2006.
 Indonesia has played in the decisive final tie on 11 occasions.

 The Indonesia mixed team has won Sudirman Cup once in 1989.
 Indonesia has played in the decisive final tie on 7 occasions.